Well-Child Health Check-ups and Preventive Care

 • A complete history and head-to-toe physical exam

-• Age-appropriate shots (California follows the American Academy of Pediatrics Bright Futures Periodicity Schedule)
+• Age-appropriate immunizations (shots) (California follows the American Academy of Pediatrics Bright Futures schedule)

 • Lab tests, including blood lead poisoning testing